kakashrao/kakashrao/README.md

 - 👋 Hi, I’m Akash
-- 👀 I’m interested in Web Development
+- 👀 Experienced Angular developer looking for related projects
-- 🌱 Learning to became a full stack developer
+- 🌱 Backend development using NodeJs, ExpressJs and MongoDB
-- 💞️ I’m looking to collaborate on frontend web projects
+- 💞️ I’m looking to collaborate on Web projects
-- 📫 How to reach me kakashrao.2021@gmail.com
+- 📫 Reach me at kakashrao.2021@gmail.com

 <!---
 kakashrao/kakashrao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.